Accident Rates

 Runway Excursion (RE) accident rates

 Most longitudinal RE accidents are related to aircraft energy management.
-An improvement of RE accident rates should be expected with the introduction of real-time energy and landing performance-based warning systems, such as the Runway Overrun Protection System (ROPS) available for Airbus aircraft.
-In 2023, the number of aircraft equipped with ROPS has increased to 13% of the worldwide fleet.
+An improvement in RE accident rates should be expected with the introduction of real-time energy and landing performance-based warning systems, such as the Runway Overrun Protection System (ROPS) available for Airbus aircraft.
+In 2025, the number of aircraft equipped with ROPS increased to 18% of the worldwide fleet.